FormalIngenieroniel/AWS-web-ETL/README.md

 # 🚀 Features

-📥 **Incremental ETL**: Daily updates for dimension tables (Film, Customer, Store) from RDS to S3.
+- 📥 **Incremental ETL**: Allows updates for dimension tables (Film, Customer, Store) from RDS to S3.

-🔗 **SQL Transformations**: Joins multiple tables (customer, film, rental, store) to build the Fact Sales table.
+- 🔗 **SQL Transformations**: Joins multiple tables (customer, film, rental, store) to build the Fact Sales table.

-🗓️ **Python Date Dimension**: Generates date details including quarter, weekday/weekend, and US holidays.
+- 🗓️ **Python Date Dimension**: Generates date details including quarter, weekday/weekend, and US holidays.

-🕷️ **Glue Crawlers**: Automatically detect and catalog Parquet schemas in the Glue Data Catalog.
+- 🕷️ **Glue Crawlers**: Automatically detect and catalog Parquet schemas in the Glue Data Catalog.

-🔄 **Glue Workflows**: Orchestrate ETL jobs and crawlers for sequential execution.
+- 🔄 **Glue Workflows**: Orchestrate ETL jobs and crawlers for sequential execution.

-🌐 **Web Application**: Modified to insert new rentals (date, customer document, film selection via dropdown).
+- 🌐 **Web Application**: Created to insert new rentals (date, customer document, film selection via dropdown).

-🚀 **Continuous Deployment**: Unit tests and boto3 for managing AWS resources like jobs in S3.
+- 🚀 **Continuous Deployment**: Unit tests and boto3 for managing AWS resources like jobs in S3.

-📊 **Athena Querying**: Visualize and query the data lake directly.
+- 📊 **Athena Querying**: Visualize and query the data lake directly.

-✅ **Dimensional Modeling**: Supports star schema with facts and dimensions for efficient analytics.
+- ✅ **Dimensional Modeling**: Supports star schema with facts and dimensions for efficient analytics.

-✅ Date ID Formatting: Converts dates to integer format (e.g., 20051201 for 2005-12-01).
+- 🚧 **Date ID Formatting**: Converts dates to integer format (e.g., 20051201 for 2005-12-01).

 ---

 # 💻 Code Workflow

-scripts/glue_etl_incremental.py
-Handles incremental data movement from RDS Sakila tables (Film, Customer, Store) to S3 dimension tables.

-Runs daily to append new or updated records as Parquet files.

-scripts/glue_etl_fact_sales.py
-Combines data from customer, film, rental, and store tables.

-Uses the SQL transform option in Glue to perform joins and create the Fact Sales table.

-Converts rental_date to Date_sales_id as an integer.

-scripts/glue_etl_date_dimension.py
-Python script to populate the Date_sales dimension.

-Calculates additional attributes like year quarter, weekday/weekend status, and US holiday flags.

-Integrated with a workflow that runs the job followed by a crawler for catalog updates.

-sql/fact_sales_transform.sql
+## base_datos.py

+- Manages connections to the Sakila RDS database.
-SQL query for the Fact Sales ETL, including joins and date transformations.
+- Implements logic for the date dimension ETL, including calculations for quarter, weekday/weekend, and US holidays.

-web_app/
+- Uses Python to generate date records and integrate with Glue workflows.

+## app.py

-Contains the modified web application code.
+- Backend server for the web application (likely using Flask or similar).
+- Handles API endpoints for inserting new rentals into the RDS database.
+- May trigger ETL updates or use boto3 to manage AWS resources.

+## Back/test/Servidor.py

+- Test script or server implementation for backend testing.
+- Possibly includes unit tests for database interactions or ETL processes.

+## SQL/

+- Directory containing SQL scripts for transformations.
+- Includes queries for joining customer, film, rental, and store tables to build Fact Sales, with date ID conversion.

+## .github/workflows/app.yaml

+- CI/CD workflow for the backend application.
+- Runs unit tests, deploys scripts to S3, and uses boto3 to create/update Glue jobs, crawlers, and workflows.

+## .github/workflows/app-front.yaml

+- CI/CD workflow for the frontend.
+- Builds and deploys the web app, ensuring continuous integration for rental insertion features.

+## Front/user-registration/

+- Frontend component or page for user interactions.
-Allows users to input rental date, customer document, and select a film from a dropdown.
+- Created to include the rental form with date input, customer document, and film dropdown.

-Inserts data directly into the Sakila RDS database, triggering ETL updates.

 ---